fkiwy/Euclid_tools/README.md

 - **Cutouts**: Retrieve image cutouts for a specific region around a given object and band (e.g., VIS, Y, J, H).

 There are two versions of the data retrieval tools:
-- **IRSA Version**: Located in `tools/irsa_tools.py`.
+- **IRSA Version**: Located in `euclid_tools/irsa_tools.py`.
 These functions retrieve data from the IRSA archive.
-- **ESA Version**: Located in `tools/esa_tools.py`.
+- **ESA Version**: Located in `euclid_tools/esa_tools.py`.
 These functions retrieve data from the ESA archive and are faster.

 ### 2. Spectrum Comparison

-The toolset includes a specialized comparison tool using the `fluxcomp` package to compare observed spectra to template models.
+The toolset includes a specialized comparison tool using the `flux_comp` package to compare observed spectra to template models.
 The comparison metrics, such as reduced chi-squared, can help assess the quality of the fit between the observed spectrum and the templates.

 ### 3. Plotting